What To Stock Up On In May

 Barbecue Supplies

-It’s a great month for buying a barbecue grill because the stores have just discounted the snow blowers and snow shovels.
-If your barbecue grill has seen better days, this may be a great time to pick one up when they discount them during the month.
+It’s a great month to buy a barbecue grill because the stores have discounted snow blowers and shovels.
+If your barbecue grill has seen better days, this may be a great time to pick one up when they are discounted during the month.

-The prices go up just before July 4th and then go back down again after the big holiday.
+The prices go up just before July 4th and back down again after the big holiday.

 Outdoor Furniture

 May is a great month for outdoor furniture.
-The box stores have just sold off their space heaters and want to sell as much of their outdoor furniture as possible.
-This is when the sales prices will show up in your mailbox, emails, and newspaper ads.
+The box stores have just sold off their space heaters and want to sell as much outdoor furniture as possible.
+This is when the sales prices will appear in your mailbox, emails, and newspaper ads.

-At the first of the month, they want to get you excited to paint your deck, replace your patio railings, and deck your patio with the finest new colors in outdoor furniture.
+At the beginning of the month, they want to get you excited about painting your deck, replacing your patio railings, and trading out your patio furniture with the finest new outdoor furniture colors.

-The replacement pads, pillows, and chair pads will be advertised at discounted prices to entice you to have barbecues outside and enjoy your family and friends around the pool or picnic table.
+Replacement pads, pillows, and chair pads will be advertised at discounted prices to entice you to have barbecues outside and enjoy time with your family and friends around the pool or at the picnic table.

 If your lounge chairs are broken beyond repair, this is the month to replace them at drastically reduced prices.
-If your glass top table has broken one too many times, grab a new table at bargain prices.
+If your glass-top table has broken too often, grab a new one at bargain prices.

 Home Decorations

 I love finding some deeply discounted home decorations for my home.
-It’s amazing when one or two little potted plants sitting on my living room side tables bring me joy, or at least they make me smile.
+It’s fantastic when one or two little potted plants on my living room side tables bring me joy or a smile.

 I’m not a big knick-knack person because I don’t like to dust.
 Thank goodness Mark has taken on that job.

-Anyway, this month is great for looking at discount stores like TJ Maxx, Ross Dress For Less, or HomeGoods.
-Some stores have merged together, but you get the idea.
+This month is excellent for looking at discount stores like TJ Maxx, Ross Dress For Less, or HomeGoods.
+Some stores have merged, but you get the idea.
 You can get gifts for mom to give her on Mother’s Day at huge discounted prices at these stores this month.
+I’ll miss the JoAnn’s Craft and Fabric stores, which are closing in Utah and several other states.

 Memorial Day Artificial Flowers

-This month we honor those who have died protecting our country and the freedoms we enjoy.
-It’s a great day to thank the Veterans we have lost in the various wars over the years.
+This month, we honor those who have died protecting our country and the freedoms we enjoy.
+It’s a great day to thank the Veterans we have lost in the various wars.
+Please watch for parades in your city honoring the veterans who have served or are serving our country now.
+It’s patriotic to see everyone waving small American flags during the parade.

 Mattresses

-I have to laugh because it seems like mattresses are always on sale, right?
-Well, when a holiday weekend comes around you will see deep discounts on regular mattresses, foam mattresses, twin, queen, or king size.
+I have to laugh because mattresses always seem to be on sale.
+When a holiday weekend comes around, you’ll see deep discounts on regular mattresses, foam mattresses, and twin, queen, or king-size mattresses.

 Watch for coupons in the mail, online, or in the newspaper.
-If you have time to check out the mattresses before you decide to buy one, go scope them out.
+If you have time to check out the mattresses before buying one, scope them out.
 Then wait for the best price.
 I have seen them drop 50%.
 You can do it, I promise.

 Houses